dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/hosted-services.md

 ## BackgroundService

-`BackgroundService` is a base class for implementing a long running <xref:Microsoft.Extensions.Hosting.IHostedService>. `BackgroundService` defines two methods for background operations:

-* `ExecuteAsync(CancellationToken stoppingToken)` &ndash; `ExecuteAsync` Called when the <xref:Microsoft.Extensions.Hosting.IHostedService> starts.
-The implementation should return a `Task` that represents the lifetime of the long running operations performed.
-The `stoppingToken` Triggered when [IHostedService.StopAsync](xref:Microsoft.Extensions.Hosting.IHostedService.StopAsync*) is called.
+`BackgroundService` is a base class for implementing a long running <xref:Microsoft.Extensions.Hosting.IHostedService>. `BackgroundService` provides the `ExecuteAsync(CancellationToken stoppingToken)` abstract method in which you provide the actual logic of your service.
+The `stoppingToken` is triggered when [IHostedService.StopAsync](xref:Microsoft.Extensions.Hosting.IHostedService.StopAsync*) is called.
+The implementation of this method should return a `Task` that represents the entire lifetime of the background service.

+In addition, you can *optionally* override the methods defined on  `IHostedService` to run startup and shutdown code for your service:

-* `StopAsync(CancellationToken stoppingToken)` &ndash; `StopAsync` is triggered when the application host is performing a graceful shutdown.
-The `stoppingToken` indicates that the shutdown process should no longer be graceful.
+* `StopAsync(CancellationToken cancellationToken)` &ndash; `StopAsync` is called when the application host is performing a graceful shutdown.
+The `cancellationToken` is signalled when the host decides to forcibly terminate the service.
+If you override this method, you **must** call (and `await`) the base class method to ensure the service shuts down properly.
+* `StartAsync(CancellationToken cancellationToken)` &ndash; `StartAsync` is called to start the background service.
+The `cancellationToken` is signalled if the startup process is interrupted.
+The implementation should return a `Task` that represents the startup process for the service.
+No further services will be started until this `Task` completes.
+If you override this method, you *must* call (and `await`) the base class method to ensure the service starts properly.

 ## Timed background tasks